hamna200517/tutorly/docs/README.md

 `performance.sql` compares `EXPLAIN ANALYZE` results before and after indexing for these query groups:
 - tutor discovery with subject, city, and mode filters
 - student booking history with payment joins
-- admin pending withdrawal review queue
+- pending withdrawal review queue
 - student progress analytics

 In each case, indexing reduces scan cost and improves lookup efficiency by turning repeated full-table or wider join work into faster indexed access paths.
 The exact before/after execution times should be taken from the submitted `performance.sql` run output or screenshots.